votuongquan/Qwen2-Audio-finetune/README.md

 # Qwen2-Audio-finetune
 [中文Readme](./README_zh.md)
 This is a repository prepared for fine-tuning Qwen2-Audio (note: no Instruct).
 It supports GPU and NPU, and the data supports reading and writing in ark and wav formats.
+Support ddp and lora.

 ---